mysterycamp/kaniko-actions-pod/README.md

 # kaniko-actions-pod

-## What is it for?
-Build container images via Github Actions on self-hosted non-docker kubernetes cluster
+Build container images via Github Actions on self-hosted non-docker kubernetes cluster.

 ## How do I run it?
 You need to have runner registration token.
 You can find it by going to "New runner" in your organisation's runners settings.